 Although the workload was intense, Faczek admitted he did gain a lot of great experience.
 His career as a VFX artist and supervisor spans more than 60 different TV shows and features, as well as commercial spots for clients at every major broadcast, cable, and streaming network.
 In his current role as a compositing supervisor for DNEG TV, Faczek leads the 2D department for the company’s Los Angeles office

 At DNEG, Faczek has a better quality of life.
 To him, that’s as much of a career boost as climbing up the ladder.
-And when it comes to hiring, having recognition from the Academy of Television Arts & Sciences isn’t as big a deal as some might expect.
+And when it comes to hiring, having recognition from the Academy of Television Arts and Sciences isn’t as big a deal as some might expect.

 “It’s good to know that people have been on those award-winning teams, but you can’t necessarily take that as an indication that they’re something, because the teams are so large.”